dejicranium/random_rename/README.md

 The latter is not an 'easy' route if done manually.
 Hence, the need for random-rename.

-Random-rename is a Python package that offers a non-deterministic rename of files using the uuid module in Python's standard library.
+Random-rename is a Python package that offers a non-deterministic renaming of files using the uuid module in Python's standard library.

 **Requirements**